margaretmf/margaretmf.github.io/keycreativewriting.md

 You are wonderful.
 You are beautiful.
 So mirror, mirror,
-and see a little clearer.
+please see a little clearer.

-You got it all going,
-more than you can know.
-You got a light that shines.
-You got eyes that glow.
-Girl, stop, and take a look.

 ## It is Ok ##
 It's ok to cry. <br>